If your tips each month are 8% or more, they're taxable income. They're also subject to Social Security and Medicare tax withholding.

 The employer reports to the IRS the difference the tips and the 8% rate allocated among the employees.
 Your employer will also report this unreported tip income on your W-2, box 8 (Allocated tips).

 Report allocated tips on your return unless exceptions apply.
 Report your actual, not allocated, tips if either of these exceptions applies:

 You kept a daily tip record, or other evidence that’s as credible and reliable as a daily tip record.

-Your tip record is incomplete, but it shows that your actual tips were more than the tips you reported to your employer plus the allocated tips.
+Your tip record is incomplete.
+However, it shows that your actual tips were more than the tips you reported to your employer plus the allocated tips.

-To learn more, see IRS Publication 531: Reporting Tip Income.
+To learn more, see Publication 531: Reporting Tip Income at www.irs.gov.